The Denial of Death

 And then it offers you something infinitely more stable: the arms of Someone who loved you before you existed and will love you after you die.
 Not because you chose Him.
 Because He chose you.
 "Neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord" (Romans 8:38-39).

-Let it go.
-Not because you are strong enough to release it, but because the hands that are already holding you are stronger than the fists you have been making.
-The terror you felt was real.
-But it was the last tremor of a building that was always going to fall.
-And underneath the rubble, the foundation is not yours.
+The clench you felt is not evidence that sovereignty is dangerous.
+It is the last tremor of a building that was always going to fall — and underneath the rubble, the foundation is not yours.
 It is His.
 It was poured before the world existed.
 And it does not crack.